Breastfeed: How It Benefits Both The Mother As Well As The Baby

-Breastfeeding is a the most potent and natural source of nutrients to the baby at the same time beneficial to the feeding mothers as well.
-This article and video explains the importance of breastfeed to mother and baby.
-It is an un-disputed fact that the mother’s milk is a complete diet for the baby during the initial days of his/her childhood.
+Breastfeeding is the most potent and natural source of nutrients to the baby at the same time beneficial to the feeding mothers as well.
+This article explains the importance of breastfeeding to mother and baby.
+It is an undisputed fact that the mother’s milk is a complete diet for the baby during the initial days of his/her childhood.

 Many scientific studies and health institutions like World Health Organization, UNICEF, American Academy of Paediatrics and other national and international bodies have strongly advocated for the breastfeeding at least for the first six months of the baby’s childhood.
-A semi solid food can be introduced after the first six months in addition to the breastfeed.
+A semi-solid food can be introduced after the first six months in addition to the breastfeeding.

 Why Breastfeed Is Important To Your Baby?